quickwit-oss/benchmarks/loki_quickwit_benchmark.md

 All caching mechanisms within Quickwit and Loki were disabled to ensure a fair comparison.

 ### Loki setup
+Loki 2.9 was used.

 Loki was configured with labels for region and log levels, creating up to 100 distinct streams.
 Configurations are detailed in the [Loki configuration file](engines/loki/loki_gcs.yaml).
 Vector was used to route logs to Loki.

+### Quickwit setup
+Quickwit latest build was used, it should be more or less the same than 0.8.1.

 ## Results